Slongboro/airport2/jasmine-standalone-3.5.0 2/README.md

 - Added the Plane function code to an src file to enable the unit test to pass, ensuring a plane can land.
 - Added code for an airport function with an empty planes array.
 - Changed the plane unit test, added a double so that plane recognises airport and the method clearForlanding.
+- Added an aiport method to Plane to enable the plane unit test to pass

 As an air traffic controller